Flag of the United Nations: History

 Insignia displayed on the cover of the United Nations Charter, from 26 June 1945, predating the official adoption of a flag of the United Nations.
-Notably, the lower, upright part of the globe is centered on 100° West, which places North America at prominence.
+Notably, the lower, upright part of the globe is centred on 100° West, which places North America at prominence.
 Later versions of the United Nations insignia changes this to align closer to, and eventually at, the prime meridian (0° longitude).